3 Alternative Feeding Strategies to Improve Cell Line Performance

 Bioconversion processes depend on the activity of enzymes during the production phase of a molecule of interest.
 The enzymes, which may be either native to the organism or heterologously expressed, are harnessed to drive conversion or incorporation of an added precursor molecule into the desired product.

 Novel natural products produced via secondary metabolism, where organisms produce metabolites that confer a biological advantage over competing organisms, may require an organism to go through a series of developmental stages under specific environmental induction conditions in order to produce the molecule of interest.
 While complex, many important secondary metabolites are produced in this manner.
 In fact, under specific conditions, many Streptomyces species may each have the capability to produce up to 30 different secondary metabolites (Craney et al, 2013).
 These cryptic pathways, equipped with enzymes with novel functions, can be leveraged in bioconversion processes to produce novel molecules.
 For example, Restaino et al (2016) developed a fed-batch process where the bioconversion of hydrocortisone into 16-hydroxy hydrocortisone was facilitated by a hydroxylation reaction using enzymes native to Streptomyces roseochromogenes.
-16-hydroxy hydrocortisone is, in turn, a precursor for an anti inflammatory drug.
+16-hydroxy hydrocortisone is, in turn, a precursor for an anti-inflammatory drug.
 In an optimized fermentation process, bioconversion of hydrocortisone was on the order of 80%, with high product purity observed.
 This bioconversion process was an attractive alternative to the chemical synthesis of the same molecule.
 Overall, bioconversions offer a means to produce difficult-to-synthesize or novel molecules via a biological route.

 Feed strategies supported at Culture

 Culture’s cloud bioreactor systems support a diversity of feed strategies.
 Each reactor is equipped with up to five individual feeds, all with mass-based feedback control and correction for substrate evaporation for ensuring precise substrate delivery.
 The capability to support up to five different feeds allows a multitude of different substrate feeding strategies; including alternative substrates, various diauxic strategies, or bioconversions.
-Culture’s recipe-based programming system allows feeds to be delivered precisely at the intended stage, whether based on timing or dynamically based on physiological cues from the microbe.
+Culture’s recipe-based programming system allows feeds to be delivered precisely at the intended stage, whether based on timing or dynamically based on physiological cues from the culture.
 The flexibility to explore different feed strategies can help identify optimized bioprocesses to maximize product formation and reach project goals faster.

 For more on feed strategies for process development, including key challenges to keep in mind and best practices, check out this resource.